helgatheviking/Nav-Menu-Roles/readme.txt

 === Nav Menu Roles ===
 Contributors: helgatheviking
 Donate link: https://inspirepay.com/pay/helgatheviking
-Tags: subtitle, simple
+Tags: menu, menus, nav menu, nav menus
 Requires at least: 3.4
 Tested up to: 3.4
-Stable tag: 1.0
+Stable tag: 1.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

 This plugin lets you hide custom menu items based on user roles.
+So if you have a link in the menu that you only want to show to logged in users, certain types of users, or even only to logged out users, this plugin is for you.

 == Installation ==